Housing Needs Assessment

 Some other people from abroad are also eligible for assistance, depending on their circumstances.

-We look at the eligibility of all the people in a homeless application.
+We look at the eligibility of all members of the household.

 Homeless or threatened with homelessness